-The http-conf:client element specifies properties used to configure an properties used to configure an HTTP server-side endpoint.
+The http-conf:client element specifies properties used to configure an HTTP client-side endpoint.
+The http-conf:server element specifies properties used to configure an HTTP server-side endpoint.
 The properties are specified as attributes to the elements.
 While the elements share many attributes there are differences.